 They say, “necessity is the mother of all invention”.
 Well, if that’s true then this project is living proof!
 Mice beware of the Mouse Motel!
-This BASIC Stamp 2 powered mousetrap can catch rodents live and alert you when one has been caught!
-You can then safely relocate the furry little rodents.
-This design could also be adapted to catch bigger animals as well.
+This project is designed for mice, but could also be adapted to catch larger animals as well.

 If you’re easily grossed-out you may not want to read this part (skip ahead to the build section), but this is what got me started on building this project.
 My family used to live out in the country in Western NY.
 It was a nice area and we lived in a small house.
 Of course, being rural we had mouse problems.
 Normally we would stick a piece of cheese in a snap-trap and call it good.
 We had mixed results.
 Either the mouse would take the cheese and not set off the trap or they’d get nailed and make a mess out of the area where the trap was set!
 Worse yet, if we didn’t remember to check the trap, our first indication we got something was the smell.